 Creating common experiences that continue from class to class and from grade to grade -- such as the process in the guided instructional groups that stem from RTI -- also helps foster comfort for their students.
 Having the familiarity of that process in different environments and grades helps students to feel comfortable as they work in different rooms throughout the school year and as they continue on to the following grade levels.

-Adopt Grade-Level Teaching
+Adopting Grade-Level Teaching

 At Meyer, they use grade-level teaching to make tier instruction seamless.
 In grade-level teaching, teachers share all of the students, which allows for small-group instruction in reading, writing, and math in Tier One.